1. Complete the Initial Pleadings

 3. File Initial Pleadings at Court

 - Bring money for the applicable filing fee.
-These are subject to change, but in 2009, are $220 for a Colorado divorce, legal separation or annulment, all without children.
-In El Paso County, cases with children cost $50 more, as the filing fee includes the cost of the mandatory Children & Families in Transition Seminar.
+These are subject to change, but in 2015, are $230 for a Colorado divorce, legal separation or annulment, all with or without children.
+In El Paso County, cases with children have a mandatory parenting class for both parties to attend, which is an additional fee of $25.
+You can learn more about this parenting class here: Children & Families in Transition Seminar.

 - The clerk will keep the original documents, and stamp your copies of each one, except for the Summons.

 - If you have a Summons, the clerk will stamp, date & sign the original, and return that to you for serving on your spouse.

 - The clerk will also set an Initial Status Conference with a domestic court facilitator for about 40 days out (more details later), and give you two copies of the Notice of Initial Status Conference - one for you, and one to give to your spouse, or to serve on your spouse with the initial pleadings.

 If both spouses jointly signed the Petition, skip steps 5 & 6, and go to next page.

 5. Serve the Initial Pleadings on Your Spouse

 If your spouse is cooperative, simply give him/her a copy of the initial pleadings, and obtain his/her notarized signature on the Waiver & Acceptance of Service on the second page of the Summons.